paulo-techie/Old-Apple-Homepage/README.md

 ![screenshot](./app_screenshot.png)

 Aim of the project is for continous practice of HTML5 and CSS3.
-The particular focus was on background images and linear gradients.
+Particular focus was on backgrounds and gradients.

 ## Built With